m-a-l/ppplease/README.md

 # ppplease
-Stupid website you can't say no to
+Stupid website you can't say no to.
+Awful code do not use.